ctrueden/equilibrium/_pages/dossiers/ceowyn-mandragoran.md

 Master of Earth at the Progression of Symmetry.

 Case 09:
-* He was present during “the Incident,” and left with Mallory to get help.
+* He was present during "the Incident," and left with Mallory to get help.